 (Courtesy of Les Adams)

-Above from L-to-R are Don Barry, Harry Worth and Milton Kibbee in a scene from Barry's KANSAS CYCLONE (Republic, 1941).
-If you look closely between Worth and Kibbee, you might make out Eddie Dean doing a henchman role about five years before he became PRC's resident singin' cowboy.
+Above from left to right are Don Barry, Harry Worth and Milton Kibbee in a scene from Barry's KANSAS CYCLONE (Republic, 1941).
+In the background between Barry and Worth are Augie Gomez and Matty Roubert.
+And if you look closely between Worth and Kibbee, you might make out Eddie Dean, about five years before he became PRC's resident singin' cowboy.
 Milt Kibbee's brother was Hollywood character actor Guy Kibbee.

 (From Old Corral image collection)